fls-bioinformatics-core/galaxy-tools/pal_finder/README.markdown

 ### Changes ###

+0.0.3: check that pal_finder script & config file, and primer3_core executable are all
+       available; move PRIMER_MIN_TM parameter to new "custom" section for primer3 settings

 0.0.2: updated pal_finder_wrapper.sh to allow locations of pal_finder Perl script, data
        files and primer_core3 program to be set via environment variables